WCI-Limerick/winnerschapel-limerick/content/index.md

         </span>
         <hr class="mt-4 h-1.5 w-32 border-none bg-rose-600 sm:mx-auto sm:mt-8" />
         <p class="text-lg opacity-80 leading-7">
-          **This Church is a home of signs and wonders**. <br>
+          <span class="text-indigo-600 font-bold">This Church is a home of signs and wonders.</span> <br>
-          Our turn around God has been at work in this commission for over four decades, Surprising every members of this church with unimaginable testimonies as they believe. <br> **If you will endeavour to abide in this church and commit to following every instructions that you receive here in the next three month**, the Lord God will bless you openingly as He did to obededom.
+          Our turn around God has been at work in this commission for over four decades, Surprising every members of this church with unimaginable testimonies as they believe. <br> <span class="text-indigo-600 font-bold">If you will endeavour to abide in this church and commit to following every instructions that you receive here in the next three months</span>, the Lord God will bless you openingly as He did to obededom.
         </p>
       </div>
     </div>